darklight9811/up-internal/README.md

 ## Installation

-To install it, you will need: [bunjs](bun.sh), a postgres server and a [resend account](https://resend.com/) and knowledge using git, typescript, react and others.
+To install it, you will need: [bunjs](bun.sh), a postgres server, a [resend account](https://resend.com/) and knowledge using git, typescript, react and others.
 To copy the repository locally (in the directory that you prefer):

 ```
 git clone https://github.com/darklight9811/workerparty
 ```

+Then you can install the code dependencies using:
 ```
 bun i
 ```